cosmicvibes/docs/monitors/custom.md

 ### 6. Track the monitor value (optional)

 Sometimes just knowing if a monitor is "up" or "down" is not enough.
-Using our Spotify example, lets assume we also want to try the time the API took to respond.
+Using our Spotify example, let's assume we also want to try the time the API took to respond.
 This can be useful to display on a graph over time, which Eyewitness will handle for you automatically.

 To include a value in your monitor - simply include the following somewhere inside of your `run()` command: